dogamujde/EncodeHack/README-VIBEHACK.md

 ## Advanced Usage

 ### Custom Analysis Integration
-You can integrate vibeHack monitoring into any part of your Live Coach workflow:
+You can integrate vibeHack monitoring into any part of your Reflectly workflow:

 ```typescript
 // In your existing transcription functions